 - Quantify results and use action verbs to show impact, particularly in your work experience section.

-- Customize your resume for each job description, emphasizing relevant skills and experience.
+- Tailor your resume for each job by emphasizing relevant experience and skills from the job description.

-- Organize your resume into sections such as Contact Info, Summary or Objective, Experience, Education, and Skills.
+- Organize your resume into sections such as contact info, summary, experience, education, and skills.

 - Include a photo in your resume only if you’re applying for roles in industries like modeling or acting.